Inheritance

 If the superclass doesn’t provide a non-parameterized constructor, there must always be an explicit call to the constructor of the superclass in the constructors of the subclass.

-public class Superclass {
+this and superpublic class Superclass {

 private String objectVariable;